-Step 2: User clicks on the Look up Residential facility, system in turn ask the zip code.
+Step 2: User clicks on the Look up Residential facility, system in turn asked to input the zip code.

 Step 3: User enters the valid zip code.

 Step 4: System displays the list of record for available facility in the provided zip code.